 Before buying an inverter, it is very important to check the wiring.
 You can consult an electrician and check whether the wiring of the house supports the backup facility.
 Providing an electric backup to all the electrical appliances of the house is not a difficult issue.

-However, if you wish to exclude a few appliances such as AC or fridge from the backup, you must consult an electrician and get these appliances isolated before buying the inverter.
+However, if you wish to exclude a few appliances such as AC or fridge from the backup, you must consult an electrician and get these appliances isolated before installing the inverter.

 It is very essential to check whether your house has proper earthing facilities or not.
 This will help in preventing unwanted accidents such as short-circuits or electrocution.
 Never touch the battery terminals or the inverter with wet hands and keep it out of the reach of children and pets.